11 June The Case for Longevity: Benefits to Seniors Who Age in Place

 Nursing homes and assisted living facilities tend to be very expensive and difficult for seniors and their families to afford.
-According to the U.S. Department of Health & Human Services, the average cost for a semi-private room in a nursing home was $6,844 per month in 2016 — over $82,000 per year.
+According to Genworth, the median cost for a semi-private room in a nursing home was $7,513 per month in 2019 — over $90,000 per year.
 The median cost for assisted living facilities in 2019 was $4,051 per month.

 Aging in place allows seniors to stay in their home where they are already prepared for the monthly expenses.
 There is also the possibility that the home is completely paid off, eliminating an expense.

 As for the services, with the right homecare agency, you are able to choose the specific services that you need and fill in the gaps.
 This keeps costs down as unnecessary services are not paid for, which could be associated with costs in nursing homes or assisted living facilities.

 According to the U.S. Department of Housing and Urban Development, aging in place has the potential to save seniors thousands of dollars per month compared to other options.
 If you’re having a difficult time coming up with the money to pay for homecare services, take a look at our latest blog on 4 unique ways to pay for homecare services.

 One of the main concerns for moving out of the house and into a nursing home or assisted living facility is the feeling of losing independence.
 Seniors can feel as if they are losing control of their lives if are not able to take care of themselves in their own home.